|Tour start → end dates||Price||Enquire|

 *Please Note: Some trips may choose to forego this stop/night and push on to the next stop (at their own cost).

-We make our way to Dar es Salaam today, journeying through picturesque landscapes and gorgeous palm trees, nearing the inviting Indian Ocean.
-Our driving time today is extended due to the high amount of traffic that is city-bound, but the sights and sounds of the bustling Dar suburbs will most certainly entertain you.
-Make a point to keep a lookout for the shop-fronts boasting funny catch phrases that are fantastic photographic attractions for most tourists.
-Upon our arrival in Dar es Salaam, we head out to our seaside campsite in order to prepare for our expedition to Zanzibar that following morning.
+We make our way to Dar es Salaam today, through picturesque landscapes and gorgeous palm trees, nearing the warm Indian Ocean.
+Our driving time today is extended due to the high amount of traffic that is city-bound, but the sights and sounds of the bustling Dar suburbs will keep you entertained.
+Keep a lookout for the shop-fronts boasting funny catch phrases.
+Upon our arrival in Dar es Salaam, we head out to our seaside campsite in order to prepare for our departure to Zanzibar the next morning.

 Meals Included: Breakfast, Lunch, Dinner

-We are taken to the ‘Spice Island’ via a ferry that departs from Dar es Salaam.
-Here, we have the option to spend the next three evenings.
-Zanzibar is rich in history and was one of the foremost starting points for the majority of East African explorers in their pursuit of new land.
-New fellow travellers may join us here, replacing those who will be leaving us at the end of our Zanzibar expedition.
+We are taken to the ‘Spice Island’ via a ferry that departs from Dar es Salaam where we spend the next three evenings.
+Zanzibar is rich in history and was one of the major starting points for the majority of East African explorers in their pursuit of new land.
+New passengers may join us here, replacing those who will be leaving us at the end of our Zanzibar expedition.

-Please note: Accommodation and meals are for your own account during our Zanzibar trip, as it is our experience that passengers prefer to explore the island on their own and in accordance with their own budgets.
-The trip leader will join you and it is through them that you can organise your lodging, whilst meals can be purchased from a broad variety of restaurants.
-There will also be a wide selection of Optional Excursions on offer.
+Please note: Meals are for your own account while in Zanzibar, as it is our experience that passengers prefer to explore the island on their own, and in accordance with their own budget.
+The Trip Leader joins you and will arrange your activities, while meals can be enjoyed from a wide selection of restaurants.
+There are also a wide variety of optional excursions on offer.

 Meals Included: Breakfast

-Apart from its intriguing history, Zanzibar has plenty of enthralling experiences to offer visitors.
-Zanzibar is well-known for its tasty spices , and a trip around one of the spice plantations always proves to be an extremely interesting experience.
-Other Optional Excursions include an outing to the incredible beaches and gigantic tortoises of Prison Island, a full day scuba dive that takes place in Nungwe or even a fishing trip in a traditional dhow.
-You can always hire a moped to get yourself around the island, perhaps to one of the brilliant seafood restaurants where you can indulge in a sumptuous and very reasonably-priced meal.
-In fact, Zanzibar is a seafood lover’s heaven, with only the freshest seafood being caught daily – crayfish being a rather well-liked specialty.
-If you prefer to hang back, feel free to socialise with the interesting and friendly locals during dinner.
+Apart from it’s intriguing history, Zanzibar has plenty of enthralling experiences to offer visitors.
+The quiet streets of Stone Town has still retained it’s Arabic influence which can be seen from the shops and palaces of the Sultans who created their empires on the spoils of slave and ivory trade.
+Zanzibar is well-known for it’s tasty spices and a trip around one of the spice plantations always proves to be an extremely interesting experience.
+Other Optional Excursions include an outing to the incredible beaches and giant tortoises of Prison Island, a full day scuba dive in Nungwe or even a fishing trip in a traditional dhow.
+You can hire a moped to get yourself around the island, perhaps to one of the brilliant seafood restaurants where you can indulge in a sumptuous and very reasonably-priced meal.
+Zanzibar is a seafood lover’s heaven, with only the freshest seafood being caught daily – crayfish being a rather well-liked specialty.
+If you prefer feel free to socialize with the interesting and friendly locals during dinner.

-Accommodation and Meals are for your own account whilst on Zanzibar, as it is our experience that passengers prefer to explore the island on their own.
+Meals are for your own account while in Zanzibar, as it is our experience that passengers prefer to explore the island on their own.